 - Spend more time with clients and prospects

-As you screen funds for inclusion in your models, pay close attention to each fund's investment history and merits.
-For example, Commonwealth's Investment Management and Research team considers macro and relative valuation metrics, as well as our own market outlook, to build model portfolios for a variety of client investment objectives and asset levels.
-Other items you might consider include ticket charges, 12b-1 fees, and fund minimums.
+As you screen funds for possible inclusion in your models, pay close attention to each fund's investment history and merits.
+Commonwealth's Investment Management and Research team considers macro and relative valuation metrics, as well as our own market outlook, to build model portfolios for a variety of client investment objectives and asset levels.
+Other items you might consider include ticket charges, expense ratios, and fund minimums.

-Now that you have some asset allocation and investment ideas, the next step is to back-test how your models have performed historically.
+Once you have asset allocation and investment ideas, the next step is to back-test how your models have performed historically.
 One of the easiest ways to do this is to build your model portfolios in Morningstar® Advisor WorkstationSM.
-To do this:
+Here's how you do it:

 - Put together a spreadsheet of your models.